dbybanez/100-days-of-code/r1-log.md

 ### R1D2
 Finally done setting up MMSQL (SQL Server) for my project.
 The overall experience was quite challenging for me since I never use SQL Server in my projects.
 Although I've tried using it for our Data Warehouse class, we never actually tried using it in any web applications. https://github.com/dbybanez/database-comparison

+### R1D3
+Done setting up the back-end of my full-stack Javascript web application Express (Node) for the local server, MongoDB for the test database, Postman for testing the API. https://github.com/dbybanez/database-comparison